Delaware Opportunities is a community action agency, serving the citizens of Delaware County, NY, since 1965.

 • Disabilities--Aiding parents in referral to local CSPE Committee.
 Going over evaluation with parents when completed.
 Inclusion in all center areas and activities.
 Receiving therapy services in center when appropriate.
 Advocacy for child and family.

-• Enrollment--Children must have a record of up-to-date immunizations.A physical and dental examination are required before the child's first day in the program.
+Enrollment--Children must have a record of up-to-date immunizations.A physical and dental examination are required before the child's first day in the program.
 Income eligibility guidelines are set by the Department of Health and Human Services.
 There is no charge to families of children attending Head Start.
 Head Start serves children with disabilities in an inclusive setting.
+Transportation isprovided to all children living on the bus run.

 Head Start Centers